starknet-io/starknet.js/www/docs/API/Provider/provider.md

 provider.**callContract**(call [ , blockIdentifier ]) => _Promise < CallContractResponse >_

-Calls a function on the StarkNet contract.
+Calls a function on the Starknet contract.

 The call object structure: